-If parents/carers do decide to withdraw their child, they should inform the Headteacher in writing and the school will keep a record of this.
+If parents/carers do decide to withdraw their child, they should inform their child's Senior Tutor in writing and the school will keep a record of this.
+A Senior Tutor will share this information with the School's Deputy Headteachers and Head Teacher.
 Except in exceptional circumstances, we will respect the parents' request to withdraw their child up to and until three terms before the child turns 16.
 After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms.
 We will remind parents annually that the request to withdraw is still in place and invite them to confirm whether they still want it.